|

 Dr. Allen S. Lefohn, President and Founder of A.S.L. & Associates, LLC, received his Ph.D. in physical chemistry from the University of California at Berkeley.
 He received his Ph.D. under Professor George C. Pimentel, who was a great scientist and a great mentor.
 Dr. Pimentel encouraged his students to look beyond the obvious.
 In the spring, summer, and fall, Dr. Lefohn cycles.
 In the winter and spring, he is an avid skier - both alpine and cross country.
 When time permits, he is active on the amateur radio frequency (ham) bands with the call letters KA7M. |

-Over the past 50 years, Dr. Lefohn's
+Over 60 years, Dr. Lefohn's research

 rulemaking processes; the analysis of air quality data for developing